sulu/docs/system-requirements/400-contacts/contact-management.md

 ####FR-4301 Navigation Types

 **Definition:**
-The system shall provide the following three navigation views for browsing the contacts:
+The system shall provide the following two navigation views for browsing the contacts:
 * Thumb nail view
 * List view with multiple select and sorting functions
-* Node view (based on the multi column view of OS X)

-Each navigation view may have a standard filter for "My contacts", "All contacts" and "Last viewing".
+Both navigation views may have a standard filter for "My contacts", "All contacts" and "Last viewing".

 **Specification:**